AmplitudeGravity/kinematicHopfAlgebra/README.md

 Examples are included.
 Local BCJ numerator for YM is also included.
 ## Install KiHA
 1. Copy "KiHA.wl" to your computer with "mathematica >10" installed
-2. Load the package use 'Needs["KiHA`", \your local directory/KiHA.wl"]'
+2. Load the package use 'Needs["KiHA`","\your local directory/KiHA.wl"]'
 3. enjoy!